-Lab reports are due one week after the wet chemistry is completed unless otherwise noted.
-Check the website!
+Lab reports are due two lab periods after the wet chemistry is completed.
 Ex.
-You complete the first lab on a Wednesday.
-The report is then due the following Wednesday.
+You complete the first lab on a Thursday.
+The report is then due the following Tuesday.
 There are some exceptions to this deadline and those will be noted accordingly at appropriate times in the course.